Cycle time

 FAQ

-It should measure operational outcomes such as cycle time, acceptance rate, reviewer overrides, false recommendations, exception backlog, trace completeness, data quality, drift indicators, and business impact.
+They should measure the organization's own work: cycle time, acceptance rate, reviewer overrides, false recommendations, exception backlog, trace completeness, data quality, drift indicators, mission or operating impact, and whether expert corrections improve the system.

 Yes.
-Defining the scorecard before implementation prevents teams from shipping a workflow they cannot evaluate.
+Defining private evals before implementation prevents teams from shipping a workflow they cannot measure against mission and operating outcomes.

 Not primarily.
 Dashboards may be part of the output, but the main work is defining metrics, evidence sources, review cadence, and decision rules for expansion.